-1. Start a new project using the Architectural Template.
+1. Start a new project using the Imperial-Architectural Template (aka default.rte).
 Warning: Be sure to select the correct template as this is the basis for the remainder of the book.

 The previous chapter started with a more complete template.
-This chapter starts from the default template so you have the opportunity to learn how to create things such as the room finish schedule so you better understand how Revit works.
+This chapter starts from the default template, so you have the opportunity to learn how to create things such as the room finish schedule, so you better understand how Revit works.